Adin Ross doesn’t just stream. He keeps score.

 His no-excuses approach cuts through barriers: "In life, you're dealt cards.
 Okay.
 Excuses are literally the most stupid thing.
 Stop using excuses, boss up, get up and grind."

-Yet perhaps the most valuable lesson comes from watching his evolution toward a more balanced relationship with achievement:
+The most valuable lesson might be the shift he describes toward a more balanced relationship with achievement:

 "I'm not really too worried about the, the clout now.
 Like, I'm more just like really happy with what I have and appreciative of what I have."

-This represents the growth path of the healthy Type 3 - moving from external validation toward genuine satisfaction and authenticity.
+This is the healthy Type 3 direction: moving from external validation toward genuine satisfaction and authenticity.

 Disclaimer This analysis of Adin Ross's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Adin.